-4. Glue the front Upper to the front of the cardboard sole.
-Wrap it around the sides and cut small clips to help flatten the material.
+Step 4: Glue the front Upper to the front of the cardboard sole.
+Wrap it around the sides and cut small clits to help flatten the material.

-6. Apply hot glue to the matching foam sole and glue it to the Upper.
-Press hard for few minutes to minimize gaps.
+Step 6: Apply hot glue to the matching foam sole and glue it to the Upper.
+Press hard for a few minutes to minimize gaps.

 That's it!
-Your doll can now rock these new boots.
+Your doll can now rock these fabulous boots.

 Tip: I have a pair of old doll legs that I bought off of eBay that I use for shoe making.
 It helps when making shoes, acting as shoe lasts, when molding the shoes.